 If you spend a significant amount of time away from the U.S., you’re likely to notice things about the country more sharply when you return.
-Now, it seems, on my return from a month-long trip I can’t enjoy an hour of MSNBC without being bludgeoned by recurring ads about “Low T” affecting middle-aged men.
+Now, it seems, on my return from a month-long trip I can’t enjoy an hour of cable news without being bludgeoned by recurring ads about “Low T” affecting middle-aged men.
 Invariably, the actors in such ads are featured on fake construction sites, lifting trolleys with heavy chains, often carrying the percentage their testosterone levels supposedly could reach if they tried one of a handful of products.

 These are just the latest in a string of ad campaigns seeking massively to expand the medical condition of hypogonadism (insufficient testosterone production, including because of treatments such as chemotherapy) to encompass, basically, all of middle age and beyond, during which most men experience a drop in testosterone levels.
 To give you a sense of scale for hypogonadism, though, one 2002 article on “androgen deficiency” in Urologic Clinics of North America calculated that the condition “affects an estimated 1 in 200 men,” or 0.5 percent.
 Not enough to justify wildly expensive ad campaigns—unless, of course, the manufacturers in question also manage to target middle-aged men bothered by the natural effects of aging—which is to say, most of us.